Beating evil into the ground with rainbows and kicks since 2004.

 - In Suite Pretty Cure ♪, both Waon Nishijima and Seika Higashiyama, Hibiki and Kanade's friends in their respective specialties, were speculated to be the next Pretty Cures.
 The next Cures were actually Siren/Ellen Kurokawa (as Cure Beat) and Ako Shirabe (as Cure Muse).

 - In DokiDoki!
 Precure, Dark Magical Girl Regina, Princess Marie-Ange and Ai-chan were speculated to be Cure Ace.
-In fact, Cure Ace was someone completely new... but it later turned out Ace and the aforementioned candidates were all the same person.
+In fact, Cure Ace was someone completely new... but it later turned out Ace and the aforementioned candidates were all parts of the same person.

 - Ridiculously Cute Critter: The various mascots.
 Most play a much bigger role in the series with Wonder Twin Powers (namely the first three, Heartcatch and Suite.